Dual Diagnosis Treatment Washington, NC

 Dream Provider Care Services Outpatient Treatment Center

-Dream Provider Care Services Outpatient Treatment Center is a dual-diagnosis treatment center in Washington, North Carolina that offers treatment for drug or alcohol use and mental health disorders that include BPD as well as schizophrenia.
+Dream Provider Care Services Outpatient Treatment Center is a dual-diagnosis treatment center in Washington, NC that provides treatment services for mental health and substance abuse disorders that include post-traumatic stress disorder as well as anorexia.

 Address: 216 Stewart Parkway, Washington, NC 27889 in Beaufort County